-We describe computationally efficient methods for learning mixtures in which each component is a directed acyclic graphical model (mixtures of DAGs or MDAGs).
+We describe computationally efficient methods for Bayesian model selection.
+The methods select among mixtures in which each component is a directed acyclic graphical model (mixtures of DAGs or MDAGs), and can be applied to data sets in which some of the random variables are not always observed.
+The model-selection criterion that we consider is the posterior probability of the model (structure) given data.
+Our model-selection problem is difficult because (1) the number of possible model structures grows super-exponentially with the number of random variables and (2) missing data necessitates the use of computationally slow approximations of model posterior probability.
 We argue that simple search-and-score algorithms are infeasible for a variety of problems, and introduce a feasible approach in which parameter and structure search is interleaved and expected data is treated as real data.
-Our approach can be viewed as a combination of (1) the Cheeseman-Stutz asymptotic approximation for model posterior probability and (2) the Expectation-Maximization algorithm.
+Our approach can be viewed as a combination of the Cheeseman-Stutz asymptotic approximation for model posterior probability and the Expectation-Maximization algorithm.
 We evaluate our procedure for selecting among MDAGs on synthetic and real examples.